 Before there was a Schlitterbahn, there was Camp Landa, a 13-acre campground with about 30 cabins.
 In 1966, Bob and Billye Henry bought the campground which was located on the bank of the Comal River.
 Over the years, they bought nearby property and developed it, culminating in the opening of Landa Resort in 1979.
 In honor of the town’s German roots, the resort was re-named Schlitterbahn, which means slippery road in German.

 Over the years, additional rides and lodging options have been added to the mix.
-Fast forward to 2018, the New Braunfels Schlitterbahn location is a one-stop summer vacation playground that has something for everyone.
-Throughout the years, the focus has always been family entertainment.
+Fast forward to today, the New Braunfels Schlitterbahn location is a one-stop summer vacation playground that has something for everyone.
+Throughout the years, the focus has always been on family entertainment.

 Schlitterbahn New Braunfels – Today